 Thoracic spine & rib cage

-Manual Therapy & Self mobilizations are integrated with other recovery methods such as sleep, cryo, mindfullness, hydration, diet, threat management, load management, & work (aerobic) capacity.
+Manual Therapy & Self Mobilizations are integrated with other recovery methods such as breathing re-education, sleep, cryo, mindfullness, hydration, diet, threat management, load management, & work (aerobic) capacity (ie repeat effort endurance).

-Special “key” areas are taught with extensive practical application
+Special “key” areas requiring mobility are taught with extensive practical application

 – Thoracic Spine

 - Review the concepts & implementation of the A,B & C programs

 - While the 3 day workshops cover the Science & Rationale or WHY of the series along with the craft, skill, methods or WHAT.
 The BTG programs emphasize HOW to integrate the course work in different environments.